 Facebook and Paid Social

-Here’s an example of what Facebook Ads look like, image sourced from WordStream.com.
+Here’s an example of what Facebook Ads look like an image from WordStream.com.

-Given the vast numbers of businesses, advertisers and creators already on Facebook and all the recent updates on the platform’s algorithms, it has become more difficult than ever for brands to reach their customers or followers and gain new leads organically.
+Given the vast numbers of businesses, advertisers, and creators already on Facebook and all the recent updates on the platform’s algorithms, it has become more difficult for brands to reach their customers or followers and gain new leads organically.

 The Range of Facebook Ads Tools

-Also, again, like Google Ads has expanded to include several advertising tools and platforms in its range, so does Facebook.
+Also, again, as Google Ads has expanded to include several advertising tools and platforms in its range, so does Facebook.
 Choosing Facebook Ads allows you to advertise on: